necusjz/p/_posts/Design-a-Web-Crawler.md

 To crawl the entire web, we need to be creative in selecting seed URLs.
 A good seed URL serves as a good starting point that a crawler can utilize to traverse as many links as possible.
 The general strategy is to divide the entire URL space into smaller ones.
 The first proposed approach is based on locality as different countries may have different popular websites.
 Another way is to choose seed URLs based on topics; for example, we can divide URL space into shopping, sports, healthcare, etc. Seed URL selection is an open-ended question.
 You are not expected to give the perfect answer.
 Just think out loud.

 ### URL Frontier
-Most modern web crawlers split the crawl state into two: _to be downloaded_ and _already downloaded_.
+Most modern web crawlers split the crawl state into two: _to\_be\_downloaded_ and _already\_downloaded_.
 The component that stores URLs to be downloaded is called the URL Frontier.
 You can refer to this as a FIFO queue.
 For detailed information about the URL Frontier, refer to the deep dive.

 ### HTML Downloader
-The HTML downloader downloads web pages from the internet.
+The HTML Downloader downloads web pages from the internet.
 Those URLs are provided by the URL Frontier.

 ### DNS Resolver
 To download a web page, a URL must be translated into an IP address.
 The HTML Downloader calls the DNS Resolver to get the corresponding IP address for the URL.
 For instance, URL www.wikipedia.org is converted to IP address 198.35.26.96 as of 03/05/2019.